Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 28 Februari 2025 13.34.18 UTC
+- WIB: Jumat, 28 Februari 2025 14.23.48 UTC
-- WITA: Jumat, 28 Februari 2025 14.34.18 UTC
+- WITA: Jumat, 28 Februari 2025 15.23.48 UTC
-- WIT: Jumat, 28 Februari 2025 15.34.18 UTC
+- WIT: Jumat, 28 Februari 2025 16.23.48 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: nature
+Kategori: inspirational